zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and time frames of the whiteboard design session.
+-   Briefly review the steps and timeframes of the whiteboard design session.

 -   Ready, set, go!
 Let the table participants begin.